-If you find yourself in Mexico, then you can expect to see plenty of sand and sun, unique landscapes across the country and a colourful culture.
+If you find yourself in Mexico, then you can expect to see plenty of sand and sun, unique landscapes across the country and a colorful culture.
 But one of our favourite pastimes is learning about (and eating) the traditional Mexican street foods.
 While most of us are familiar with tacos, burritos and nachos, authentic Mexican street food is so much more than that!

 We don’t consider ourselves to be experts (yet!) but we have done our fare share of research and are currently eating our way through Mexico.
 Instead of shying away from the unknown and sometimes unpronounceable, we’ve put together a guide to Mexican street food to introduce some of the usual options available for you to try at food stands.
 If you know what to look for, you can enjoy delicious and filling foods for a fraction of the price of a restaurant meal.
+You can also have Mexican Michelada with these Mexican dishes, it will be a great combination.
+Here is the recipe for how to make a traditional Mexican Michelada.

 The list is endless so this is just a taste of what street food can be found throughout Mexico.
 So let’s get right to the meat and potatoes.
 Here is a breakdown of some of the traditional meats you can find at food stands: